Asquera/goto-async-rust-2018/rust-async.md

 ---

-Rust wanted to go to different places
+Rust wanted to go in a different direction

 ---